c4deszes/jmeasure/README.md

 It is extended by drivers and factory classes for different vendors.

 Lastly it has a CLI and samples that should work given the right drivers.
-Samples include creating bode plots, U/I diagrams.
+Samples include creating bode plots, measuring I-V curve.

 ## Usage